jaspector

 Residential contractors performing work exceeding $600 in material and labor value are required to be licensed in their trade by the State of Michigan

-How to Schedule
+How to schedule

 • Permit holder must call for inspections when work is ready (phone)

-Typical inspection sequence: Footing, foundation, rough plumbing/mechanical/electrical, framing, insulation documentation, trade finals, then building final and certificate of occupancy
+Typical sequence: Footing, foundation, rough plumbing/mechanical/electrical, framing, insulation documentation, trade finals, then building final and certificate of occupancy

 Reinspection fee is $100 for code violation reinspections; temporary occupancy can trigger extra inspection charges

-Do I need a building permit in unincorporated Huron County, MI?
+01 Do I need a building permit in unincorporated Huron County, MI?

 New construction, commercial or residential; foundations for manufactured structures; alterations and remodeling; plumbing, electrical, and mechanical/heating/cooling work; new rough plumbing or replacement plumbing; new wiring or services; furnaces, wood stoves, fireplaces, ductwork, LP tanks, gas lines, and central air additions

-How do I apply for a building permit in unincorporated Huron County, MI?
+02 How do I apply for a building permit in unincorporated Huron County, MI?

-1. Determine whether the work requires a building, electrical, mechanical, plumbing, soil erosion, and/or zoning permit.
+To apply for a building permit in unincorporated Huron County, MI, follow these steps: 1.
+Determine whether the work requires a building, electrical, mechanical, plumbing, soil erosion, and/or zoning permit.
 2. Obtain and complete the applicable county application forms from the county applications page.
 3. Secure zoning approval first for new construction, additions, garages, sheds, pools, decks, fences, and other site-controlled work.
 4. Submit plans for new construction, additions, and commercial alterations.
 The county says permits are not issued until plan review is complete.
 5. Pay permit fees and any related plan review or inspection fees.
 6. Schedule inspections as work progresses and request final inspection and certificate of occupancy before occupancy.

-What work is exempt from building permits in unincorporated Huron County, MI?
+03 What work is exempt from building permits in unincorporated Huron County, MI?

-How do I schedule a building inspection in unincorporated Huron County, MI?
+04 How do I schedule a building inspection in unincorporated Huron County, MI?

-Inspections can be scheduled via: Permit holder must call for inspections when work is ready.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Huron County, MI via: Permit holder must call for inspections when work is ready.